pascallaliberte/sharpen.page/review-standard.md

 * Nobody's talking about the **importance of helping your visitor make some progress on a struggle**, even if that means not converting everyone to your main product, and the power to rescue those that were about to leave anyway, your biggest opportunity for the bottom of your page, but my video will.

 And I won't just tell you theories.
 You'll see your own site on display while I tell you what's going on in the visitor's mind. **No need to connect the dots between demo sites and your sites.**

+_Before that feature list grows in size
+For the visitor's side you'll grow wise._
+{: .punchy-copy }

 And besides, the "standard layout" assumes you just need to find a clever title, follow a template, add features and benefits, and you're done.
 I'll go deeper with stuff you can use to **judge your own work**.